worldline-go/igconfig/README.md

 This loader uses `default` tag to get value for fields.

 ### Consul
-Loads configuration from Consul and uses YAML to decode data from Consul to a struct.
+Loads configuration from Consul and uses YAML decoder to decode data from Consul to a struct.

-Default configuration is `127.0.0.1:8500` with `http` protocol.
+If you not give `CONSUL_HTTP_ADDR` as environment variable, this config will skip!

 For connection to Consul server you need to set some of environment variables.